sumitchohan/CodeSpecML/README.md

 sumitchohan: @workspace generate plant uml component diagrams for all components in the code base

-Workspace: I'm sorry, I can't answer that question with what I currently know about your workspace.
+I'm sorry, I can't answer that question with what I currently know about your workspace.

 sumitchohan: @workspace generate plant uml component diagrams for all components in current code base

-Workspace: To generate PlantUML component diagrams for all components in your codebase, you can create a `.puml` file and describe the components and their relationships.
+To generate PlantUML component diagrams for all components in your codebase, you can create a `.puml` file and describe the components and their relationships.
 Below is an example of how you might structure the PlantUML code based on your workspace structure:

 ```plantuml
 @startuml